robillersomeone/survey_of_distributions/README.md

 <img src="./imgs/uniform_distribution.png" height="300px" width="400px">

+### beta prime distribution (pearson type VI)
+two parameters
+- shape (`𝛼`)
+- shape (`β`)

+support : `[0,∞)`

+beta prime is the conjugate prior distribution of the bernoulli expressed in odds.

+**in relation to gamma** it's the ratio of two gamma distributions, both with `scale=1`

+the inverted dirichlet distribution is a generalization of the beta prime distribution

+beta prime makes the log-logistic distribution

 ### f-distribution (Pearson type VI)
 two parameters
 - degrees of freedom in numerator (`n`, positive integer)